Pelargonium graveolens: Uses

 Both the true species and the cultivated plant may be called rose geranium – pelargoniums are often called geraniums, as they fall within the plant family Geraniaceae, and were previously classified in the same genus.
 The common P. 'Graveolens' or P. 'Rosat' has great importance in the perfume industry.
 It is cultivated on a large scale and its foliage is distilled for its scent.
 Pelargonium distillates and absolutes, commonly known as "geranium oil", are sold for aromatherapy and massage therapy applications.
 They are also sometimes used to supplement or adulterate more expensive rose oils.
 As a flavoring, the flowers and leaves are used in cakes, jams, jellies, ice creams, sorbets, salads, sugars, and teas.
 In addition, it is used as a flavoring agent in some pipe tobaccos, being one of the characteristic "Lakeland scents."

 Rose geranium, known as Mâatercha or Ätarcha in Morocco, is used as a flavorful herb to complement spearmint tea.
 It is often added alongside spearmint or other minty herbs to enhance the overall flavor profile of the tea, adding a floral and aromatic note to the brew.

-In Cyprus, where it is known as kiouli, it is used to flavour and scent the sugar syrup in apricot preserves, known as glyko tou koutaliou hrisomilo.
+In Cyprus, where it is known as kiouli, it is widely used to flavour desserts and to scent syrups.
+Notable examples include a variety of spoon sweets (especially grape and apricot spoon sweets), traditional hawthorn jelly spread (marmelada mosfilo), grape must pudding (pallouzes) and to flavour syrups used to soak cake, especially semolina cake.